 The KardiaMobile 6L offers a 6-lead ECG, providing more detailed heart data than the original model.
 This medical device can detect atrial fibrillation (AFib), bradycardia, tachycardia, and other arrhythmias in just 30 seconds.
 It connects to your smartphone via Bluetooth and generates shareable reports.

 KardiaMobile 6L is the first FDA-cleared ECG device of its kind.
 It is also FSA/HSA eligible, making it more accessible for seniors.
 The KardiaCare subscription allows for deeper analysis, including cardiologist reviews and heart health reports.
+Availability of cardiologist reviews through KardiaCare may vary by state and subscription level.

-Price: $149.00 (optional KardiaCare subscription: $9.99/month)
+Price: Around $129.00 (optional KardiaCare subscription: $9.99/month)

 2. Zio by iRhythm